daadaamed/5bloc-blockchain-dapp/propertyTokenSolana/propertytoken/README.md

 ### 1. Concept

 This project simulates a virtual real estate marketplace on the Solana blockchain.
 Each property is represented as a unique token with its own metadata (name, type, value, IPFS hash, etc.).
 The smart contract, developed using Rust and Anchor, enforces business rules governing how users can mint, exchange, and verify property tokens.
+The ipfs stock is included to validate the type of a property.

 ### 2. Business Rules

 #### Minting Properties

 - **Action**: A user logs into the DApp and mints a new property token.
 - **Rule**: Each user can own a maximum of **4 properties**.
 The system checks this limit before minting.
-- **Example**: Alice mints a **Residential** property named "Cozy House" valued at 1000 units.
-The system stores its metadata, including timestamps for creation and last transfer.
+The smart contract verifies that the provided IPFS hash matches the expected value for the declared property type.
+If the IPFS hash is not valid (i.e. does not match the predefined constant for that property type), the transaction is rejected.

 #### Transferring Properties